 - Article Writing.
 I don’t mind writing (although I do dislike editing) but I can’t stand writing about the same topic over and over, rewriting articles and writing spun articles.
 And this is something that needs to be done over and over.
 So this was high on my list.

-There is more than enough work there for a full time employee, and tasks like article writing can easily be expanded.
-There is never enough articles you are write.
+There is more than enough work there for a full-time employee, and tasks like article writing can easily be expanded.
+There is never enough articles you are writing.

-To find resumes I looking around the few of the job boards, but I found OnlineJobs.ph to be the best.
-For my search criteria all I did was type in “article writer” and sort by date so that the newer resumes came up first.
+To find resumes I looking around the few of the job boards, but I found OnlineJobs.ph to be the best, [UPDATE: Another new one to check out is Outsourcely].
+For my search criteria, all I did was type in “article writer” and sort by date so that the newer resumes came up first.

 Before I started searching, I wrote up a quick email.
 Here it is below: